elastic/apm/specs/agents/tracing-distributed-tracing.md

 #### Transaction/Span ID, and Parent ID

-Each transaction object will store the global `trace_id`.
+Each transaction and span object will store the global `trace_id`.
 If the transaction is started without an incoming `traceparent` header, then the `trace_id` should be generated.